venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/executereader-executescalar-or-executenonquery-in-sql-server-using-biztalk.md

     |Message Type|From the drop-down list, expand **Schemas**, and then select *Execute_Reader.GenericOperation.ExecuteReaderResponse*.|

 ## Set up the Orchestration
- Create a BizTalk orchestration to use [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] for performing an operation on SQL Server.
+ Create a BizTalk orchestration to use [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] for performing an operation on SQL Server.
 In this orchestration, you drop a request message at a defined receive location.
-The [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] consumes this message and passes it on to SQL Server.
+The [!INCLUDE [adaptersqlshort](../../includes/adaptersqlshort-md.md)] consumes this message and passes it on to SQL Server.
 The response from SQL Server is saved to another location.
 You must include Send and Receive shapes to send messages to SQL Server and to receive responses, respectively.
-A sample orchestration for invoking an **ExecuteReader** operation resembles the following:
+A sample orchestration for invoking an <strong>ExecuteReader</strong> operation resembles the following:

  ![Orchestration to invoke ExecuteReader operation](../../adapters-and-accelerators/adapter-sql/media/2ac8dc12-918a-4077-a95c-f66b1c0ef4f0.gif "2ac8dc12-918a-4077-a95c-f66b1c0ef4f0")